-In addition, the Circular of the General Office of the State Council on the Establishment of Security Review System for the Merger and Acquisition of Domestic Enterprises by Foreign Investors that became effective on March 3, 2011, and the Rules on Implementation of Security Review System for the Merger and Acquisition of Domestic Enterprises by Foreign Investors issued by the Ministry of Commerce that became effective on September 1, 2011, require acquisitions by foreign investors of PRC companies engaged in military-related or certain other industries that are crucial to national security be subject to security review before consummation of any such acquisition.
+In December 2020, the NDRC and the Ministry of Commerce promulgated the Measures for the Security Review of Foreign Investment, which came into effect on January 18, 2021.
+Pursuant to these measures, the NDRC establishes a working mechanism office in charge of the security review of foreign investment, which is led by the NDRC and the Ministry of Commerce.
+The measures also define foreign investments as direct or indirect investments by foreign investors in China, including (i) investments in new onshore projects or establishment of wholly foreign owned onshore enterprises or joint ventures with other investors; (ii) acquiring equity or assets of onshore companies by merger and acquisition; and (iii) onshore investments by and through any other means.
+Foreign investments in certain key areas with national security concerns, such as important transport services, important cultural products and services, important information technology and internet products and services, important financial services and key technologies, which results in the acquisition of de facto control of the invested companies, shall be filed with the working mechanism office prior to the implementation of such investments.
+Failure to make such filing may subject the foreign investor to rectification within a prescribed period, and the foreign investor will be negatively recorded in the relevant national credit information system, which would then subject such investor to joint punishment as provided by relevant rules.
+If such investor fails to or refuses to undertake such rectification, it would be ordered to dispose of the equity or assets and to take any other necessary measures so as to restore to the status before the implementation of the investment and to erase the impact to national security.
+In addition, the Circular of the General Office of the State Council on the Establishment of Security Review System for the Merger and Acquisition of Domestic Enterprises by Foreign Investors that came into effect on March 3, 2011, and the Rules on Implementation of Security Review System for the Merger and Acquisition of Domestic Enterprises by Foreign Investors issued by the Ministry of Commerce that came into effect on September 1, 2011, require acquisitions by foreign investors of PRC companies engaged in military-related or certain other industries that are crucial to national security be subject to security review before consummation of any such acquisition.
 We may pursue potential strategic acquisitions that are complementary to our business and operations.
-Complying with the requirements of these regulations to complete such transactions could be time-consuming, and any required approval processes, including obtaining approval or clearance from the Ministry of Commerce, may delay or inhibit our ability to complete such transactions, which could affect our ability to expand our business or maintain our market share.
+Complying with the requirements of these regulations to complete such transactions could be time-consuming, and any required approval processes, including obtaining approval or clearance from the Ministry of Commerce, may delay or inhibit our ability to complete such transactions, which could affect our ability to expand our business or maintain our market share